-One in four children and young people live in poverty in Scotland, affecting over 220,000 people.
+Almost one in four children and young people live in poverty in Scotland.

 For some, the issue is so acute that some families have to make the heartbreaking decision each day as to whether it is more important to heat their house or sit down to eat.

 It was in the face of such frightening statistics that the STV Children’s Appeal was launched.

 The STV Children’s Appeal was launched in 2011 by The Hunter Foundation and STV.
 They came together to raise funds and to help make a real difference to those who need it most, by providing practical help like food and warm clothes; creating opportunities for training and employability; and enabling social and emotional support.

 The STV Children’s Appeal works closely with Scotland’s leading experts in the field of child poverty, sharing knowledge and expertise with both small community groups and national charities on their experiences of addressing the challenges of child poverty in Scotland.

 In just ten years the Appeal has managed to raise over £29 million, allowing us to make over 2,000 large and small awards across all 32 local authority areas in Scotland, providing much needed support to tens of thousands of children and young people.